Frequently Asked Questions

 In the event of an Enquiry About Result changing a learner's unit result and/or overall grade, corrected unit certificates and (where relevant) qualification parchment will be issued free of charge.

 Even if no change is made to the unit mark, any issued certificates will be re-printed to reflect the EAR declaration date for that unit.

-However, the original certificate and/or parchment must be returned by the candidate and NEBOSH will not issue replacements until the originals have been received.
+However, the original certificate and/or parchment must be returned by the learner and NEBOSH will not issue replacements until the originals have been received.
 Replacements for certificates following an EAR will not be marked ‘reissue’.

 Please return original certificates to:

 Meridian Business Park

 NEBOSH is an awarding body approved to offer vocational qualifications.
 Only institutions with degree-awarding powers such as universities may offer degrees.

 The allocation of a qualification ‘level’ is based on the standard, challenge or difficulty of the learning.
 Using “Qualifications can cross Boundaries”, SCQF Level 10 is comparable to Level 6 in England, Wales and Northern Ireland or Honours Degree standard.